wazuh/wazuh-documentation/source/installation-guide/elasticsearch-cluster/elasticsearch-multi-node-cluster.rst

 Installing Elasticsearch
 ------------------------

 Elasticsearch is a highly scalable full-text search and analytics engine.
-For more information, please see `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_.
+For more information, please see `Open Distro for Elasticsearch <https://opendistro.github.io/for-elasticsearch/>`_.

 The Elasticsearch configuration section has steps that must be done in all the hosts where Elasticsearch will be installed.
 But some of them only need to be done in the Elasticsearch master node.
-The labels [*All*] or [*Master*]  at the beginning of the step will indicate whether the steps must be done in all nodes or in a master node.
+The labels [*All*] or [*Master*]  at the beginning of the step will indicate whether the steps must be done in all nodes or in a master node only.
 In case of having two or more [*Master*] nodes, the steps must be done in just one of them.

 Preparing the installation
 --------------------------

-[*All*] Before installing Wazuh server and Opendistro, some extra packages must be installed.
-OpenDistro for Elasticsearch requires the installation of Java Development Kit.
-Besides, ``wget`` and ``unzip`` utilities will in further steps.
+[*All*] Before installing Wazuh server and Open Distro, some extra packages must be installed.
+Open Distro for Elasticsearch requires the installation of Java Development Kit.
+Besides, ``wget`` and ``unzip`` utilities will be used in further steps.

   .. include:: ../../_templates/installations/elastic/common/before_installation.rst